-A number of academic institutions have or are also currently conducting and sponsoring clinical trials relating to Furoscix, including the Johns Hopkins Heart Failure Bridge Clinic and the Duke Clinical Research Institute.
-We do not control the design or administration of investigatorsponsored trials, and the investigator-sponsored trials could, depending on the actions of such third parties, jeopardize the validity of the clinical data generated, identify significant concerns with respect to Furoscix that could impact our findings or clinical trials, and adversely affect our ability to obtain marketing approval from the FDA or other applicable regulatory authorities.

-Two of the investigator sponsored trials of our product candidates are currently ongoing.
-To the extent the results of these or other investigator sponsored trials are inconsistent with, or different from, the results of our company- sponsored trials or raise concerns regarding Furoscix, the FDA or a foreign regulatory authority may question the results of the company-sponsored trials, or subject such results to greater scrutiny than it otherwise would.
+We have supported and continue to support investigator sponsored clinical trials evaluating novel approaches utilizing Furoscix to manage patients with worsening heart failure who display reduced responsiveness to oral diuretics and do not require hospitalization.
+We do not control the design or administration of investigator-sponsored trials, and the investigator-sponsored trials could, depending on the actions of such third parties, jeopardize the validity of the clinical data generated, identify significant concerns with respect to Furoscix that could impact our findings or clinical trials, and adversely affect our ability to obtain marketing approval from the FDA or other applicable regulatory authorities.
+All completed and ongoing studies are registered at www.clinicaltrials.gov.
+To the extent the results of these or other investigator sponsored trials are inconsistent with, or different from, the results of our company- sponsored trials or raise concerns regarding Furoscix, the FDA or a foreign regulatory authority may question the results of the company-sponsored trials or subject such results to greater scrutiny than it otherwise would.
 In these circumstances, the FDA or such foreign regulatory authorities may require us to obtain and submit additional clinical data, which could delay clinical development or marketing approval of Furoscix.